Bourbon Caramel Apple Galette

 This Recipe’s Must Haves

-- I recently received a USA Pan Bakeware Half Sheet Pan and I am officially a new convert to this brand.
+I recently received this half sheet baking pan and I am officially a new convert to this brand.
 Heavy duty, warp-resistant, and you can just feel the difference in quality when you handle it!

-- For rolling out the dough, go with the Fox Run Marble Rolling Pin and Base!
+For rolling out the dough, go with a marble rolling pin!
 It’s gorgeous, as well as being nice and heavy.
 This makes it oh-so easy to roll out the pastry dough!

 - 1 1/2 cups Bob's Red Mill Organic All-Purpose Flour